kamailio/kamailio-wiki/docs/features/new-in-5.2.x.md

     -   pv_cache_limit - the limit how many pv declarations in the cache after which an action is taken.
 Default value is 2048
     -   pv_cache_action - specify what action to be done when the size of pv cache is exceeded.
-If 0, print an warning log message when the limit is exceeded.
+If 0, print a warning log message when the limit is exceeded.
 If 1, warning log messages is printed and the cache systems tries to drop a $sht(...) declaration.
 Default is 0